marcandrysco/AudioManipProg/tut/synth.md

 no inputs (they are `Module`s).
 The `Gen` effect bridges the gap: it allows us to insert a `Module` as an `Effect`.
 Second, what's with the apostrophe after `Gen`?
 Normally, the `Gen` effect adds the module output to the stream, but the `Gen'` effect first zeroes the input, effectively removing the input before writing; without zeroing, the input (e.g. the microphone) would pass through the generator.
 Combining all these attributes results in the synthesizer constructor `SynthGen'` -- we want a synthesizer inserted as an effect that discards the input stream.
+Alternatively, we could more verbosely write the program using only explicit constructors.

+    let amp.instr =
+      let osc = Sine'(Trig()) in
+      let asr = ASR1(0.01,0.1) in
+        Splice(Chain[Gain 0,Gen((1,8,Mul(asr,osc))))

 ## MIDI Setup